cython/cython/docs/src/userguide/source_files_and_compilation.rst

 --pgo                                         Enable profile guided optimisation in the C compiler.
 Compiles the cell twice and executes it in between to generate a runtime profile.

 --verbose                                     Print debug information like generated .c/.cpp file location and exact gcc/g++ command invoked.

+--show-cythonized-code                        Show cythonized c/cpp file (ignored if in combination with -a/--annotate).
 ============================================  =======================================================================================================================================